 I’ve seen it sold for a few dollars less (for example here at Amazon) and I personally think the styling is nice.
 It’s definitely worth considering, as while not as popular as its counterpart it has the same great quality and is otherwise identical.

 The AC4825 doesn’t include an auto-timer feature, sadly.
-My work-around is to use an inexpensive outlet timer to automatically turn the purifier on and off during the day and to clean the air unattended.
+My work-around is to use to automatically turn the purifier on and off during the day and to clean the air unattended.

 I really wanted this feature, and the lack of it is one complaint I have.
-However, there’s a simple and cheap work-around.
 Using an electrical outlet timer I bought for below $10 online, I can power my air purifier and have it run all day while I’m not home and arrive home to lovely, fresh air!

 One complaint I have is that the UV-C feature doesn’t turn back on if it was in use before you switched off the purifiers using the fan control.
 There’s no memory feature, so you’ll have to turn it back on manually every time you’d like to use it.

-Like the review but not this model’s styling?
-Check out the AC4900CA, its twin with a different style but identical performance.
-You can also read my comparison of the two similar models here.
+Do you like the AC4825 but not how it looks?
+Be sure to check out the AC4900CA, its twin with a different style but identical performance.

 The GermGuardian AC4825 is a no-frills tower air purifier with simple operation and good air cleaning ability.
 It lacks in features compared some other products, but it's a better value for its price range.
 Room coverage (med. rooms) is better than many similarly priced competitors.
 The quality and fit & finsish are nice.
 Maintenance is easy to perform.
 Operation on low speed is quiet enough for most.
 One of the best-selling air purifiers available today, it's a great choice and works well for dealing with allergies, smoke, pet dander, and many more air quality issues.
 You won't go wrong with this one!